John Ferguson Nisbet

 Nisbet married Isabella Frances Fairweather in 1875.
 He died in London on 1 April 1899, following a longer term lung infection, and was survived by his wife and two children.
+Following his death, H. G. Wells agreed to pay the school fees for Nisbet's daughter, May Nisbet.
+Later, May served as the inspiration for Wells' novel, The Sea Lady.